How to Properly Interpret Scripture

 - What extra-biblical writers, theologians, reformers, or Bible commentators have said or written about the matter in times past

-- What filters we may have from emotional/mental/physical/sexual trauma/abuse we have suffered at the hands of family members and others
+- What perceptual filters we may have caused by emotional/mental/physical/sexual trauma/abuse we have suffered at the hands of others

-- Any other factor or influence that may contradict God's Word, period, end of story!
+- Any other factor or influence contradicting God's Word, period, end of story!

-God has a number of things He has chosen to be in charge of and He steadfastly resists all efforts on our part to interfere with those.
+God reserved to Himself several matters over which He exercises sole authority.
+Accordingly, He steadfastly resists all efforts on our part to interfere with them.
 They include:

 - Methods — How God answers our prayer is His business, not ours.
-We obey His commands, both from His Word and from the leading of the Holy Spirit, and resist all temptation to "help God out" with our own schemes, methods, and influences.
+We are to obey His commands, both from His Word and from the leading of the Holy Spirit, and resist all temptations to "help God out" with our own schemes, methods, and influences.

 - Timing — When God answers our prayers is also his bailiwick.
-We wait upon Him as He develops our faith and brings His influence to bear on our behalf in the hearts and minds of those He chooses to use to bless us.
-As with methods, we resist all temptation to try to make it happen faster through our works of the flesh.
+We wait upon Him as He develops our faith/patience and brings His influence to bear on our behalf.
+That influence is primarily aimed at the hearts and minds of those He chooses to use to bless us.
+As with methods, we must resist all temptation to try to make it happen faster through our works of the flesh.

 Let the Bible Interpret Itself

-Dependency upon other writings and commentaries also plays into our inherent fleshly hunger to seek human validation for our beliefs, rather than depending upon the Holy Spirit to lead us into all Truth, then resting upon the convictions He produces in us.
-Because of this, we have a natural tendency to read a commentary and say, “Well, that settles that!” rather than inquiring further, seeking God for whatever it is He may be wanting to impart to us.
+Dependency upon other writings and commentaries also plays into our inherent fleshly hunger to seek human validation for our beliefs, rather than depending upon the Holy Spirit to lead us into all Truth, then resting upon our own convictions that He produces in us.
+Because of this, we have a natural tendency to read a commentary and say, “Well, that settles that!” rather than looking past it, inquiring further, and prayerfully seeking God for whatever it is He may be wanting to impart to us.

 The bottom line is we should allow the Bible to speak for itself — wherever that may lead us — rather than depending upon commentators to tell us what we should believe.